Robby Wells

-Robert Carr Wells Jr. (born April 10, 1968) is an American politician, perennial candidate and former college football coach.
+Robert Andrew Crawford Wells (born April 10, 1968) is an American politician and former college football coach.
 He was the head football coach at Savannah State University in Savannah, Georgia for the 2008 and 2009 seasons.

 Wells unsuccessfully sought the Constitution Party's nomination for President of the United States in the 2012 presidential election.
 He ran as an independent in the 2016 presidential election.
-He was a candidate in the 2020 Democratic Party presidential primaries.
+He was a candidate in the 2020 Democratic Party presidential primaries, and the Party Party nominee in the 2024 presidential election.

+In January 2024, Wells ran in Virginia's 6th congressional district as an independent.

 College football career

 Wells played football at Furman University, playing fullback and wide receiver.
 He was a member of the 1988 NCAA Division I-AA national championship team.

 Coaching career

 Wells coached football from 1990 to 2009.
-He began his career as an assistant coach at Greer (S.C.)
-High School (1990–1995).
-He served as head coach at C.E.
-Murray High School Greeleyville, SC (1995–1997).
+He began his career as an assistant coach at Greer High School in Greer, South Carolina from 1990 to 1994.
+He served as the head football coach at C. E. Murray High School in Greeleyville, South Carolina from 1995 to 1997.